Cottage Garden Seeds have been growing heirloom Sweet Peas for over 5 years.

 Growing conditions for sweet peas.

-Climate: Performs well in temperate to cool seasons; appreciates cool nights for best flowering.
+Performs well in temperate to cool seasons; appreciates cool nights for best flowering.
 In warm or hot climates, plant in autumn or early spring for cooler growth periods.

 Soil: Prefers fertile, free-draining soil enriched with organic matter.
 Neutral to slightly alkaline pH favoured.